 - The lake is said to be a manifestation of a natural force, the one that gives power in life.

 - Yamdrok Tso Lake is said to be able to help Tibetans find the reincarnated soul of the Dalai Lama.
-After a Dalai Lama passes away, the senior monks are responsible for finding the boy in whom the reincarnated soul of the Dalai Lama has gone to abide.
-They come to this lake to chant and pray, thereby getting a reflection of the specific location of the Dalai Lama’s soul.
+After a Dalai Lama passes away, the senior monks take on the responsibility of locating the boy.
+This boy is believed to house the reincarnated soul of the Dalai Lama.
+They visit this lake to chant and pray, seeking a reflection of the precise location of the Dalai Lama’s soul.

 - According to folklore, a fairy maiden left heaven and transformed into Yamdrok Tso Lake.
 The lake is said to be the female guardian of Buddhism in Tibet, guarded by the goddess Dorje Gegkyi Tso.